ThomasGallagher1/FPGA-Project/index.md

 <img src="IMG_5627.jpeg">

-Youtube video = "FPGA VGA output implement" by TaoTao
+YouTube video = "FPGA VGA output implement" by TaoTao

 ### **Code Adaptation**
 Briefly show how you changed the template code to display a different image.
 Demonstrate your understanding.
 Guideline: 1-2 short paragraphs.